Agenda

 19:00 Moderator: Eliza Northrop, Welcome and Introduction of the event

-19:10 Eliza Northrop, Ocean-based Climate Action in NDCs and NBSAPs
+19:05 Presentation on Ocean-based Climate Action in NDCs and NBSAPs (Eliza Northrop)

 20:25 Eliza Northrop, Wrap-up and Closing Remarks